High Tech Manufacturing

 Simworx continues its position as one of the world leaders in the design, development and manufacturing of high quality media based attraction.

-With more new products in development to be launched later this year – as well as having a rich history, the future is looking even brighter!
+With more new products in development including our Pegasus Flying Theatre, to be launched later this year – as well as having a rich history, the future is looking even brighter!